Asemonea murphyae

-Asemonea murphyae is a species of jumping spider in the genus Asemonea that lives in Kenya and South Africa.
-First defined in 1980 by Fred Wanless, the spider is named after the British arachnologist Frances M. Murphy.
-Asemonea murphyae thrives in a wide range of environments, particularly by the side of rivers, streams and tracks.
-A small spider, with a carapace that is between 1.48 and 2.00 mm long and an abdomen between 2.4 mm long, it is generally yellow with a green tint that enables it to blend into its environment.
+Asemonea murphyae, or Murphy's Asemonea jumping spider, is a species of jumping spider in the genus Asemonea that has been found in Kenya and South Africa.
+It spins sheet webs on the underside of leaves, where the female will also lay closely-packed eggs.
+First described in 1980 by Fred Wanless, the spider is named after the British arachnologist Frances Murphy.
+Asemonea murphyae thrives in a wide range of environments, particularly by the side of rivers, streams, and tracks.
+A small spider, with a forward section (or carapace) that is between 1.48 and 2.00 mm long, and behind that, an abdomen between 2.4 mm long, it is generally yellow with a green tint that enables it to blend into its environment.
 The female is smaller than the male.
-The species can be distinguished from other spiders in the same genus by the design of the female's epigyne and the male pedipalp, particularly the male's forked spike on the palpal tibia.
+The species can be distinguished from other spiders in the same genus by its copulatory organs, particularly the design of the female's epigyne and of the male's pedipalp with a distinctive forked spike on its palpal tibia.
+Unlike other jumping spiders, Asemonea murphyae moults in the open.

-Etymology

-The spider is named after Frances M. Murphy, a leading member of the British Arachnological Society.
-The species was originally named Asemonea murphyi but was renamed by Wanda Wesołowska and Charles Haddad in 2001.

-Taxonomy
+Taxonomy and etymology

-Asemonea murphyae is a jumping spider that was first described by the British arachnologist Fred Wanless in 1980.
-Wanless originally He allocated the species to the genus Asemonea, first raised by Octavius Pickard-Cambridge in 1869.
+Asemonea murphyae is a species of jumping spider, a member of the family Salticidae, that was first described by the British arachnologist Fred Wanless in 1980.
+He originally allocated the species to the genus Asemonea, first circumscribed by Octavius Pickard-Cambridge in 1869.
 The genus is related to Lyssomanes.
 Molecular analysis demonstrates that the genus is similar to Goleba and Pandisus.

 In Wayne Maddison's 2015 study of spider phylogenetic classification, the genus Asemonea was the type genus for the subfamily Asemoneinae, split from Lyssomaninae.
 A year later, in 2016, Jerzy Prószyński named it as the type genus for the Asemoneines group of genera, which was also named after the genus.
-The spider is named after Frances M. Murphy, a leading member of the British Arachnological Society.
-The species was originally named Asemonea murphyi but was renamed by Wanda Wesołowska and Charles Haddad in 2001.
+The spider is named after Frances Murphy, a leading member of the British Arachnological Society.
+The species was originally named Asemonea murphyi but was later renamed with its current ending by Wanda Wesołowska and Charles R. Haddad in 2001.
+The spider is known as Murphy's Asemonea jumping spider.